Implementing probabilistic programs in Haskell

 reorder :: forall γ δ ψ. (forall φ.
 In φ γ -> In φ δ) -> Term γ ψ -> Term δ ψ reorder f (Var i) = Var (f i) reorder _ (Con c) = Con c reorder f (Lam t) = Lam (reorder g t) where g :: (forall χ.
 In χ (Cons φ γ) -> In χ (Cons φ δ)) g First = First g (Next i) = Next (f i) reorder f (App t u) = App (reorder f t) (reorder f u) reorder f (Pair t u) = Pair (reorder f t) (reorder f u) reorder f (Pi1 t) = Pi1 (reorder f t) reorder f (Pi2 t) = Pi2 (reorder f t) reorder _ Un = Un reorder f (Return t) = Return (reorder f t) reorder f (Let t u) = Let (reorder f t) (reorder g u) where g :: (forall χ.
 In χ (Cons φ γ) -> In χ (Cons φ δ)) g First = First g (Next i) = Next (f i)

-While the definition of reorder
+While the definition of reorder on Return is pretty uninteresting, the branch

-does more or less the same thing it does on the
+of the definition handling Let does more or less the same thing it does on the

-by ensuring that it is not affected by the behavior of reorder
+by ensuring that it is not affected by the behavior of reorder.

 normalForm :: Term γ φ -> Term γ φ normalForm v@(Var _) = v -- Variables are already in normal form. normalForm c@(Con _) = c -- So are constants. normalForm (Lam t) = Lam (normalForm t) -- Abstractions are in normal form just in case their bodies are in normal form. normalForm (App t u) = case normalForm t of Lam t' -> normalForm (subst0 (normalForm u) t') -- If the normal form of t is an abstraction, then we need to substitute and further normalize. t' -> App t' (normalForm u) -- Otherwise, we just need to take the normal form of the argument. normalForm (Pair t u) = Pair (normalForm t) (normalForm u) -- Just normalize the projections. normalForm (Pi1 t) = case normalForm t of Pair u _ -> u -- If the normal form inside a projection is actually a pair, we should take that pair's projection. t' -> Pi1 t' -- Otherwise, nothing needs to be done. normalForm (Pi2 t) = -- Ditto. case normalForm t of Pair _ u -> u t' -> Pi2 t' normalForm Un = Un -- ⋄ is already in normal form. normalForm (Return t) = Return (normalForm t) -- Returning something doesn't change whether or not it is in normal form. normalForm (Let t u) = case normalForm t of Return t' -> normalForm (subst0 t' (normalForm u)) -- Here we apply Left Identity.
 Let t' u' -> normalForm (Let t' (Let u' (weaken2 (normalForm u)))) -- Here we rebracket, potentially leading to another reduction based on Left Identity. t' -> Let t' (normalForm u) -- Here we don't do anything.